camille-wilkens/FCND/FCND-Estimation-CPP/README_Wilkens.md

 ### Step 6: Adding Your Controller ###

-Up to this point, we have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
-So now, you will see how well your controller performs and de-tune your controller accordingly.
+Up to this point, I have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
+So now, I will see how well my controller performs and de-tune my controller accordingly.

 1. I replaced `QuadController.cpp` with the controller I wrote in the last project.

-2. I replaced `QuadControlParams.txt` with the control parameters you came up with in the last project.
+2. I replaced `QuadControlParams.txt` with the control parameters I came up with in the last project.

 3. I ran scenario `11_GPSUpdate`.
-If your controller crashes immediately do not panic.
+My controller crashed immediately.
 Flying from an estimated state (even with ideal sensors) is very different from flying with ideal pose.
-You may need to de-tune your controller.
-Decrease the position and velocity gains (we’ve seen about 30% detuning being effective) to stabilize it.
-Your goal is to once again complete the entire simulation cycle with an estimated position error of < 1m.
+I needed to de-tune my controller.
+I decreased the position and velocity gains (we’ve seen about 30% detuning being effective) to stabilize it.
+My goal is to once again complete the entire simulation cycle with an estimated position error of < 1m.

 My controller did not pass the success critera and required tuning of the `QuadControlParams.txt` parameters to make it successful.